Loanho314/SAF-Argumentation/README.md

 # Useage
 The code has been made available for reproducing the results we show in our paper.
 To make sure that it is possible we would refer to the CODE folder.
-Though the code is still in active development, it is possible that the software will improve over time.
+Though the code is still in active development, it is possible that the system will improve.

 Perform the following steps:
 - To use, create a location where you store the DLGP.
 You can store datasets in the created folder.
 - Clone a repository to your local computer using a Github link.